-3.6.8 ANTI- FRAUD AND CORRUPTION PREVENTION STRATEGY.....reviewed 23 June 2015 and in 23 May 2017.
+3.6.8 ANTI- CORRUPTION/ FRAUD PREVENTION STRATEGY......reviewed 23 June 2015

 Corruption is defined as "any conduct or behaviour in relation to persons entrusted with responsibilities in public office which violates their duties as public officials and which is aimed at obtaining undue gratification of any kind for themselves or for others."
 Public Service -Anti-Corruption Strategy.
 Mopani, like most institutions does experience corruption which require corrective measures for the creation of sound administration of the institution.
 Details of the developed anti-corruption strategy are briefly related below.